 - Research Assistantships: Students will work closely with faculty members primarily in the Departments of Economics and Political Science on cutting-edge research project.

 - Support for Honor Theses: Essential expenses such as purchase of data sets, research travel, copying expenses at government institutions such as the Library of Congress will be considered.

 - Conference Travel: Students will be able to attend scholarly conference to share the research they have taken part in.

 Candidates for the Program

 The Murray Weidenbaum Scholars Program will be open to all Washington University undergraduate students.
 Participants will be chosen by academic standing, interests, or career goals.
 Stipends paid will vary based upon the number of hours needed to complete research projects and will be determined by faculty mentors.
-Requests for travel and data funding will be evaluated by the Center’s Director Steven Smith and its Associate Director Steven Fazzari on a case-by-case basis.
+Requests for travel and data funding will be evaluated by the Center’s Director Steven Fazzari and its Associate Director Guillermo Rosas on a case-by-case basis.